-As a compulsory element of the IB Diploma, students are required to develop skills of critical thinking, reasoning and analysis, primarily focused on an understanding of the comparative links and differences between all forms of enquiry and their subjects of study.
-The TOK course examines how we know what we claim to know, by encouraging students to analyse knowledge claims and explore some key knowledge questions.
+As a compulsory element of the IB Diploma, students are required to develop skills of critical thinking, analysis and reflection, primarily focused on asking challenging questions understanding the comparative links and differences between five principal subjects of study.
+The TOK course examines how we know what we claim to know, by encouraging students to analyse knowledge claims and explore some key knowledge questions that cover issues surrounding ethics, technology, language and politics.
 In this manner, TOK acts as a focal point of reference in the Diploma Programme, coherently bringing together all courses of study as well as reflecting on the importance of all the learner profile attributes.

-The TOK course is delivered through the study of specified ways of knowing (WOK) and areas of knowledge (AOK) which together form the structure of the taught syllabus over the entire IB Diploma.
-Schools are free to concentrate on any four of eight WOK's, chosen from sense perception, logic and reason, emotion, language, imagination, faith, intuition, and memory.
-Schools must also concentrate on any six of eight AOK's, chosen from ethics, natural sciences, the arts, history, mathematics, human sciences, religious knowledge systems, and indigenous knowledge systems.
-Students are then encouraged to examine the complementary links, and sources of tension that exist between all WOK's and AOK's.
-Furthermore, there is also an emphasis placed on understanding the difference between personal knowledge, and shared knowledge, and how this can be put within a more holistic knowledge framework.
+The TOK course is delivered through the study of specified core and optional themes of study as applied to five main areas of knowledge (AOK) which together form the structure of the taught syllabus over the entire IB Diploma.
+Schools are obliged to include knowledge and the knower, which incorporates individual and cultural perspectives on knowledge, the origin of personal values, attitudes and belief systems, and an appreciation for techniques of manipulation.
+Schools are also free to focus upon optional themes which cover aspects such as methodologies and processes of knowledge acquisition, ideological and political bias, the influence and application of technology, the contribution of language and technical vocabulary, the understanding of moral and ethical dimensions within knowledge, and the differences that exist across time and space between knowledge systems.
+Students are then encouraged to examine these provocative and debatable issues and concepts within all the five main AOK's - Mathematics, the Natural Sciences, the Human Sciences, History and the Arts.
+Furthermore, there is also an emphasis placed on understanding the difference between personal knowledge and shared knowledge, and how this can be put within a more holistic knowledge framework.

-The TOK course thus draws heavily upon (though not reducible to) philosophy, current affairs, general studies and critical thinking courses.
-The primary focus is upon nurturing comprehension and skills in key areas that are tested in assessment: independent thinking, critical analysis and reflection, articulate and sophisticated expression and exemplification, lucidity and coherence of thought in speaking and writing, and an interest in divergent arguments.
+The TOK course thus draws heavily upon (though not reducible to) philosophy, current affairs, general studies and critical thinking courses, as well as providing a continued foundation in appreciating issues and ideas first introduced in the iGCSE Global Perspectives course.
+The primary focus is upon nurturing comprehension and skills in key areas that are tested in assessment: independent thinking, critical analysis and reflection, articulate and sophisticated expression and exemplification, lucidity and coherence of thought in speaking and writing, and an interest in divergent and contentious arguments.

-Assessment Component Marks Available and Weighting Part 1: Essay on a prescribed title One essay on a title chosen from six published by IB for each session.
+Assessment Component Marks Available and Weighting Part 1: Essay on a prescribed title One essay on a title chosen from six published by IB for each session (based on a comparison of two AOK's).
 10 marks Maximum length of 1600 words.
-Externally assessed by IB.
-67% of final grade Part 2: Oral presentation An individual or small group presentation on a TOK related issue of students' own choice.
+Approx. 66% of final grade Externally assessed by IB.
+Part 2: Exhibition presentation An individual student exhibition presentation showing how TOK relates to and manifests in the world around us.
 10 marks Approximately 10 minutes per student.
-220/ of final grade Internally assessed by teacher and externally moderated by IB via presentation planning document.
-33% of final grade
+Internally assessed by teacher and externally moderated by IB via a 300-word commentary document.
+Approx. 33% of final grade

-From the calculation of their final marks in the above assessments, students will be awarded an achievement grade by IB of between A - E. In combination with their final performance grade for their Extended Essay (EE), students can be awarded up to a maximum of three bonus points towards their IB Diploma.
+From the calculation of their final marks in the above assessments, students will be awarded an achievement grade by IB of between A-E. In combination with their final performance grade for their Extended Essay (EE), students can be awarded up to a maximum of three bonus points towards their IB Diploma.